 For classrooms and other locations where writing surfaces are needed "glassboards" are preferred.
-Manufacturer: Clarus or similar.
+Manufacturer: Clarus for glass board or Deko boards as a glass alternative.

 - 1⁄4" glass

 - Clarus float or similar

 - Clarus TruMount clips or similar

-- Matte Silk finish or similar
+- Silk finish or similar

 - Diamond White finish or similar

 - Tempered Glass

 - Edgework Flat polish

 - Boards shall be 5 feet in height and maximize width on the instruction wall to maximize writing surface area.

 - Boards shall include marker tray that runs the entire length of the board.